Visa professional experience

 Employment references

 In addition, the general documents required for the issuance of a residence permit must be presented.
 These include, among other things, a valid passport and a rental agreement.
-The documents required in each individual case can usually be found on the website of your immigration office or embassy.
+The documents required in individual cases can usually be found on the website of your immigration office or embassy.

 4. FAQ